cedowens/C2_Cradle/README.md

 - You can then clone EvilOSX on your host machine (or another host) and generate the EvilOSX payload to connect to the server by running python start.py --builder and entering your C2 IP and port information

+I created a shared volume between the host and the Deimos C2 container located at /var/lib/docker/volumes/evilosx.
+Since EvilOSX contains a GUI you likely will not need the shared volume.

 5. **MacShellSwift C2**:

 Since I already included a docker image for MacShellSwift, I simply run that image.
 No additional changes were made.

-1. During set up enter the MacC2 IP address or hostname that you want the MacC2 client to connect to.
-This will auto generate the client payload using that address/hostname.

-2. The MacC2 server will start on port 443 once done.

-3. cd to /var/lib/docker/volumes/macc2/_data in order to view the macro.txt file as well as the MacC2_client.py payload.

-4. Copy the MacC2_client.py over to the target machine and execute.
-Or, copy the macro.txt over into a Word doc and detonate on the target host.
+I created a shared volume between the host and the MacShellSwift C2 container located at /var/lib/docker/volumes/MacShellSwift.
+Here you can access C2 artifacts (ex: screenshots, files downloaded, etc.).

+6. **Sliver C2**:

+Sliver C2 does have it's own docker image, but I used my own for simplicity.
+Here is how the installation and setup works:

+- the Sliver C2 compiled go binary is downloaded (the latest version during the time of this repo was v1.2.0 and I used the sliver-server_linux.zip file)

+- the binary is unzipped and added to the docker image where it is executed

+- you will then be brought to the Sliver main menu to select options

+I created a shared volume between the host and the Sliver C2 container at /var/lib/docker/volumes/sliverc2.

-8. **CHAOS C2**:
+7. **CHAOS C2**:

+CHAOS C2 does not include a docker image so I built one.
+Here is how the installation and setup works:

+- The CHAOS repo is cloned to the host machine

+- My dockerfile is copied over to the repo and added in docker, where the go binary is built and started

-After the server is stood up as a docker container, take the following steps:
+- After the server is stood up as a docker container, take the following steps:

-1. Start a listener on the server:
+i.
+Start a listener on the server:
 > listen address=[IP of server] port=[port]

-2. You will need to locally (outside of the container) download CHAOS C2 and generate the payload:
+ii.
+You will need to locally (outside of the container) download CHAOS C2 and generate the payload:

 > git clone https://github.com/tiagorlampert/CHAOS && cd CHAOS/cmd/chaos && go build